 The battery has two linked jobs in the circuit

-- Is a store of energy that is emptied as other stores are filled (by the action of other components in the circuit).
+The battery is a store of energy that is emptied more or less rapidly as other stores are filled (by the action of other components in the circuit).

 Strictly speaking, the term